 For Web3 infrastructure specifically, the MCP vs A2A combination enables a new class of automation that wasn’t practical two years ago.

 A multi-chain DeFi protocol can deploy a Monitoring Agent that uses MCP to connect to blockchain RPC endpoints, indexers, and price oracles across multiple chains.
-When it detects an anomaly: a liquidity imbalance, an RPC endpoint lagging behind block height, a validator missing blocks, it uses A2A to delegate remediation to a specialized operations agent.
+When it detects an anomaly, a liquidity imbalance, an RPC endpoint lagging behind block height, a validator missing blocks, it uses A2A to delegate remediation to a specialized operations agent.
 That agent uses its own MCP connections to construct and simulate transactions, then executes them.
 A separate Security Agent monitors all transactions for suspicious patterns using MCP, and can trigger circuit breakers if needed.

 This kind of multi-agent orchestration is now practical with MCP and A2A as standardized infrastructure.
 The key challenge isn’t the protocols themselves but operational maturity: monitoring agent health, managing delegation failures, handling coordination edge cases, and maintaining security boundaries across agent boundaries.

-BlackTide’s monitoring platform is built for exactly this infrastructure layer: tracking RPC endpoint health, node sync status, and blockchain metrics across the chains your agents depend on.
+BlackTide’s monitoring platform is built for exactly this infrastructure layer, tracking RPC endpoint health, node sync status, and blockchain metrics across the chains your agents depend on.

 For teams building on top of this stack, the Web3 monitoring guide covers how to instrument multi-agent systems alongside traditional blockchain infrastructure.

-Are MCP and A2A competitors?
 No. The MCP vs A2A debate misses the point, they solve different problems at different layers of the agent stack.
 MCP handles how an agent connects to tools.
 A2A handles how agents communicate with each other.
 Most production multi-agent systems will use both.

-Who created MCP and A2A?
 MCP was created by Anthropic (November 2024) and donated to the Linux Foundation in December 2025.
 A2A was created by Google (April 2025) and also donated to the Linux Foundation.
 Both are now governed by the Agentic AI Foundation (AAIF).

-Is MCP or A2A better for Web3?
-Neither is universally better , they’re used for different purposes.
+Neither is universally better, they’re used for different purposes.
 MCP is the right choice for connecting AI agents to blockchain RPC endpoints, smart contracts, and on-chain data.
 A2A is the right choice for coordinating multiple specialized agents across a multi-chain protocol.

-How mature is A2A compared to MCP?
-MCP is more mature, it has universal framework support and 97M+ monthly SDK downloads.
-A2A reached v1.0 in early 2026 under Linux Foundation governance and has 100+ enterprise partners, but tooling ecosystem support is still catching up to MCP.
+MCP is more mature, 78% enterprise adoption, 97M monthly SDK downloads, universal framework support.
+A2A reached v1.0 in early 2026 under Linux Foundation governance and has 100+ enterprise partners, but tooling ecosystem support is still catching up.

-Can I use MCP for agent-to-agent communication?
 Technically yes, but it’s the wrong tool.
 MCP tools are stateless function calls with no built-in concept of agent identity, long-running task handoff, or cross-agent trust boundaries.
-For simple cases it works.
 For real multi-agent coordination, use A2A.